Boy found on porch saw father’s gruesome murder

 Noelvin is now four years old and us being raised by Zenaida.

 “Noelvin was very attached to his parents.
 Every day, every night, he asks if they’re coming back and I have to explain to him.
 Then he remembers, ‘Oh yea, they got shot.’
 I want justice George, I really want to see something.
-That’s not go inns bring these three back but it’s gonna bring me and the other families peace that these people won’t do this again to anybody.”
+That’s not going to bring these three back, but it’s gonna bring me and the other families peace that these people won’t do this again to anybody.”